Gertrud Thausing

-Gertrud Maria Elisa Thausing (December 29, 1905 – May 4, 1997) was an Austrian Egyptologist, and the head of the Institute for Egyptology and African Studies at the University of Vienna from 1954 to 1977.
+Gertrud Maria Elisa Thausing (29 December 1905 – 4 May 1997) was an Austrian Egyptologist, and the head of the Institute for Egyptology and African Studies at the University of Vienna from 1954 to 1977.

 Biography

-Gertrud Maria Elisa Thausing was born on December 29, 1905, in Vienna.
+Gertrud Maria Elisa Thausing was born on 29 December 1905 in Vienna.
 She studied Egyptology at the University of Vienna, and collaborated with prominent Egyptologists Hermann Junker and Wilhelm Czermak.
 She is most well known for her work on African linguistics, including the study of Egyptian, Coptic and Nubian languages.
-Her work on Egyptian religion and mythology has also been widely cited.
-From 1953 to 1977 she was the head of the Institute for Egyptology and African Studies at the University of Vienna.
+Her work on Ancient Egyptian religion and mythology has also been widely cited.
+From 1953 to 1977, she was the head of the Institute for Egyptology and African Studies at the University of Vienna.

 She published her autobiography Tarudet.
 Ein Leben für die Ägyptologie in 1989.
-She died on May 4, 1997, at the age of 92.
+She died on 4 May 1997, at the age of 92.